Portfolio manager’s Letter December 2009

 The end result of this mindless mercantilism is that the Chinese have accumulated $2.0 trillion in U.S. debt securities instead of purchasing $2 trillion in goods produced it this country.
 We have been patient in allowing a policy that has produced spectacular growth in the Chinese economy, but the truth is this policy has cost our country several million jobs.

 One thing we know for sure is that it was over 20% higher three years ago.
-From 2006 to the summer of 2008, the Chinese government temporary removed its dollar peg and allowed the Renminbi to appreciate by 20% against the dollar.
-In July of last year the peg was reestablished at a new higher level.
+From 2006 to the summer of 2008, the Chinese government temporarily removed its dollar peg and allowed the Renminbi to appreciate by 20% against the dollar.
+In July of last year, the peg was reestablished at a new higher level.
+This may be similar to the mistakes of the Lords of Finance in the 1930s.

 Despite this adjustment, we are still running a trade deficit with China today.
 This imbalance is the result of intentional and continuous intervention by Chinese monetary officials in the currency market to keep the Chinese currency undervalued.
 They do this because it benefits their economy by giving Chinese goods a competitive advantage in the American and world market place.
 This is great for the Chinese companies that produce these goods and for the American Consumer.
 Unfortunately, this imbalance also steals jobs from the American Economy and lowers wages for American workers.

-There is an interesting parallel with of our situation today and what was happening in the thirties, only this time, for America, the shoe is on the other foot.
-China is the country that is experiencing trade surpluses and huge currency inflows.
+There is an interesting parallel with our situation today, and what was happening in the thirties, with the Lords of Finance only this time, for America, the shoe is on the other foot.
+China is the country that is experiencing trade surpluses and massive currency inflows.
 If the parallel holds, it could mean China is the country that is steaming toward the iceberg.

-Now, we find that United States is in a position similar to Britain in the 1930’s, where an overvalued currency was destroying the country’s competitive position in world trade.
-Actually, we hear the same arguments today from Washington that British politicians used in 1925 justify a $4.84 Pound.
+Now, we find that the United States is in a position similar to Britain in the 1930s, thanks to the Lords of Finance, where an overvalued currency was destroying the country’s competitive position in world trade.
+We hear the same arguments today from Washington that British politicians used in 1925 justify a $4.84.
 It was based on false pride in their currency that ignored economic reality and the country’s best interest.

 Currently, we also hear grumbling by Chinese government officials about acts of American protectionism such as the tariffs that are imposed on steel imports.
 They conveniently ignore the fact that these tariffs are small compared to the price advantage that they gain by keeping Renminbi pegged to the Dollar at a price that gives Chinese goods a competitive advantage to those produced in the United States.
 In addition, the Chinese conveniently ignore chronic, wholesale copyright infringement — pure theft of American intellectual property.

-The currency problem is compounded by the fact that the Hong Kong Dollar and the Singapore Dollar are also pegged to our Dollar.
-This means that as the U.S. Dollar depreciates, goods from these countries get cheaper compared to goods produced by the rest of the world.
-This again is great for China and Hong Kong, but not so great for the rest of the world.
-The pain is being felt particularly in Europe where the already overvalued Euro is appreciating against the dollar and because of the peg, against the Renminbi.
+The currency problem is compounded by the fact that the Hong Kong Dollar and the Singapore Dollar are also pegged to our dollar.
+This means that as the U.S. Dollar depreciates, goods from these countries get cheaper compared to products produced by the rest of the World.
+This again is great for China and Hong Kong, but not so great for the rest of the World.
+The pain is being felt particularly in Europe, where the already overvalued Euro appreciates against the dollar and because of the peg, against the Renminbi, and reminds of the missteps of the Lords of Finance.

 The financial press and American politicians are currently in a state of panic about the fate of the US Dollar.
 What they should be concerned about is the undervaluation of the Renminbi.
 Since the Dollar is now undervalued against most of the currencies of the developed world one should wonder whether this is really a dollar problem, and it is not really a Renminbi problem.